CAcertOrg/cacert-infradocs/docs/systems/monitor.rst

 Purpose
 =======

-This system hosts an `Icinga`_ instance to centrally monitor the services in the CAcert network (especially for security updates and certificate expiry).
+This system hosts an `Icinga2`_ instance to centrally monitor the services in the CAcert network (especially for security updates and certificate expiry).